tpoisot/ms_pop_networks/ms_pop.md

 be phenological matching between individuals, such that an interaction will actually occur given that the encounter takes place.
-Finally, the realization of an interaction is regulated by the interacting organisms' surroundings and should be studied in the context of indirect interactions. **DBS: We can probably remove the rest of this paragraph without losing any content since we state this all elsewhere.** Below, we examine each of these mechanisms in turn, and we show how they integrate into a robust statistical framework in **Box 1**, and more broadly into a network context in **Box 2**.
-We propose that shifting our approach from the species level to the population level will result in a better appreciation of the mechanisms of network variations, which will allow to develop mechanistic hypotheses for the comparison of community structure in space, time, or over environmental gradients.
+Finally, the realization of an interaction is regulated by the interacting organisms' surroundings and should be studied in the context of indirect interactions.

 # Population dynamics and neutral processes